-GCL-Genting Cruise Lines (parent of Dream Cruises and Star Cruises) is forging a strategic partnership with Sanya CBD Administration and a national travel industry corporation in order to establish a new joint venture company to facilitate operations of the flagship of Dream Cruises in Sanya China.
+GCL-Genting Cruise Lines is forging a strategic partnership with Sanya CBD Administration and a national travel industry corporation in order to establish a new joint venture company to facilitate passenger shipping operations in Sanya China.

 The goal of the joint venture will be to launch domestic cruise itineraries from the central cruise hub of Hainan and to support the development of free trade, pilot cruise tourism zone on Hainan Island.